 Other financial assets are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are presented as current assets, except for those maturing later than 12 months after the reporting date which are presented as non-current assets.

-These are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any impairment losses.
+at fair value and subsequently measured at amortised cost using the effective interest method, less any impairment losses.
 These comprise trade receivables, unbilled receivables and other assets.